secworks/avalanche_entropy/README.md

 devices.
 The core clock frequency used has been 25 MHz, 33 MHz and 50 MHz.

-The generated entropy has been extensively tested and found to be generating entropy with good quality.
+The generated entropy has been extensively tested (using the ent tool as well as other custom tools) and found to be generating entropy with good quality.